lethang7794/terraform-up-and-running/11-terraform-loops-if/README.md

   > ⚠️ Don't forget the curly brackets {}

-### Loops with the `for` string directive
+### Loops with the `for` [String Directive](https://developer.hashicorp.com/terraform/language/expressions/strings#string-templates)

 We can use `for` string directive to

-- itereate over a collections
+- iterate over a collections
-- evalutes a given templace once for each element
+- evaluate a given template once for each element
 - concatenate the results together.

 It's call `string directive`: